Updated: Nov 2, 2022

 Actual wear and model-specific factors impacting value.

 Adding to the value predictability challenge is that often the lessees are provided an end-of-contract option to buy the car.
 Think of this customer-friendly option as a long-term lessee put option.
 It is probably one of the most underappreciated financial options available to lessees.
-The end of lease value, known as the residual value, is set at the time of lease origination.
+The end-of-lease value, known as the residual value, is set at the time of lease origination.
 As such, the lessor must predict residual value years in advance.
 The lease business decisions (pricing and volume) are generally governed by lease valuation models called NPV models.
 Think about it....all but 1 cash inflow are VERY small and well-known contractual payments.
-Finally, the last cash inflow is the relatively VERY large and fickle residual value.
+Finally, the last cash inflow is a relatively VERY large and fickle residual value.
 Then, the kicker, the lease customer has a residual put option the bank has little control over.
 As such, the risk embedded in the NPV model is significant.
 While the model will render a precise value estimate, its accuracy will be impacted by the model assumptions.
 Because of the volatility described earlier, model accuracy is a moving target.
 (2) (The difference between “accuracy” and “precision” can be illusive.
 Please see this note for a quick reminder)

 "Everyone seems to acknowledge that car values are nuts but at the same time they appear OK with paying those higher prices.
 Is that stimulus?
 Is that savings?
 Is that ultra low rates?
 Is that supply chain fear and related to our natural FOMO (Fear Of Missing Out)?
 Is that COVID concern pushing people to drive themselves in their commute instead of taking mass transit?
 It's likely all of that and none of that."

 So, if you have an existing book of leases, this is great news.
 The residual values are increasing significantly which means the current actual value of the lease likely exceeds the original estimated value.
 This is good news from an income standpoint as the bank can easily liquidate its residual car inventory and realize a gain.
-Some customers may decide to keep their car at the end of the lease, reducing the car residual inventory and processing costs.
+Some customers may decide to keep their car at the end of the lease, reducing the bank's residual inventory and processing costs.
 (3) (See this note for my thoughts on the applicable accounting standards.)

 The potential “eye of the hurricane” problem manifests itself as a future risk generated from: